kataras/build-a-better-web-together/README.md

 Obviously the net/http package is not enough to build well-designed back-end systems for web.
 But when you realize that, other thoughts are coming to your head:

-- Ok the net/http package doesn't suits me, but they're so many frameworks, which I have choose?!
+- Ok the net/http package doesn't suits me, but they're so many frameworks, which I have to choose from?!
 - Each one of them tells me that it's the best.
 I don't know what to do!

 ####The truth